KxSystems/docs/docs/interfaces/solace/solacerest.md

 q).z.pp:{[x] 0N!((first where x[0]=" ")+1)_x[0];r:.h.hn["200 OK";`txt;""];r}
 ```

-Configuring a Solace REST Consumer using your host/port, with a queue binding will allow messages on the queue to be received in KDB+ (view Solace documentation on configuring REST consumers).
+Configuring a Solace REST Consumer using your host/port, with a queue binding will allow messages on the queue to be received in kdb+ (view Solace documentation on configuring REST consumers).

 !!!Note
 	It is possible to configure multiple REST endpoints in KDB+, with data transformations & callbacks.